ZeppSav/BEMUse/README.md

 * To snap to an isometric viewing angle double click the left mouse button;
 * To toggle the degree of freedom which is visualised, hold the `Shift` button and use the scroll on your mouse;
 * To toggle the frequency which is being visualised, hold the `Ctrl` button and use the scroll on your mouse;
-* To toggle the degree of freedom which is visualised, hold the `Shift` button and use the scroll on your mouse;
 * To toggle the incoming wave angle which is being visualised, hold the `Alt` button and use the scroll on your mouse.

 <img src="/img/Wigley.PNG" width=75% height=75%>